iAvoe/Object-Oriented-Analysis-Design-Review-3/README.md

 ## User Goal Technique

 One technique to identify use cases is to ask users what they want to achieve with a particular business procedure.
-This technique is called ______.
+This technique is called:
 - User goal technique

 During the interviews in the user goal technique, the analyst should not try to influence the users in discussing work methods.
-- False
+- False, work methods is the whole point to analyze phase (core process 3)

 Before using the user goal technique the analyst must first identify and classify all the types of system users.
 - True